cjdell/varnish-backend-manager/README.md

 Introduction
 ============

 Varnish Backend Manager is a single binary utility designed to generate a VCL fragment for inclusion into a Varnish configuration file (i.e. default.vcl).
-The tool allows the user match host headers `req.http.host` with the backend intended to serve them, effectively turning Varnish into a HTTP switch.vcl:
+The tool allows the user match host headers `req.http.host` with the backend intended to serve them, effectively turning Varnish into a HTTP switch:

 ![Admin screen](screenshot.png)